Our 50th Church: Castlemartin, Pembrokeshire

 And we’re celebrating in limestone-rubble style with the Grade I church at Castlemartin, Pembrokeshire coming into our care.

 St Michael and all Angels, Castlemartin is our 50th vesting – and what a special church to mark that milestone.
-The present building can be traced to the late 12th – early 13th century, and its curious setting reflects its ancient origins.
+The present building can be traced to the late 12th - early 13th century, and its curious setting reflects its ancient origins.
 Despite the availability of level sites nearby, the church is cut in to a steep sandstone bank.
-But its place in the landscape is key to understanding its significance; a stream runs close to the west end and two holy wells are nearby, the site is encircled by earth-banked encampments, an ancient burial mound and an Anglo-Saxon chapel, while several early pilgrim paths lead to and from the church.
+But its place in the landscape is key to understanding its significance; a stream runs close to the west end and two holy wells are nearby, the site is encircled by earth-banked encampments and an ancient burial mound, while several early pilgrim paths lead to and from the church.

 'Castlemartin' refers to the dedication to St Martin, Bishop of Tours (4th century), evangeliser of rural Gaul and father of French monasticism, and is consistent with a Norman foundation.
 However, the possibility of an earlier foundation can’t be discounted: St Martin enjoyed widespread popularity, and one of the earliest churches in England, St Martin’s, Canterbury is dedicated to him.